tonymm81/table_project/README.md

 Table level is not still working on load user settings feature.
 Perhaps we are calculating wrong the measurements.

 Bug fixed, the table will adjust the saved level and i made loading window also to table adjusting view and load settings view.

+listener 1884
+protocol websockets

+## version 117
+- tested to create pythonServer.py flask server, what listens to https request and it worked fine on my computers terminal, or phone terminal but not from react native expo.